zqfang/GSEApy/README.rst

 Features of GSEAPY
 ------------------------------------------------------

 #.
-GSEAPY could reproduce the GSEA figures using GSEA desktop Java version results.
+GSEAPY could reproduce the GSEA figures using GSEA desktop version results.

 #.
 GSEAPY could be used directly to perform enrichment anlysis.
 All parameters are same with ``GSEA``

 #.
-GSEAPY is written in ``python``, using the same algorithm of ``GSEA`` Desktop Java version.
+GSEAPY is written in ``python``, using the same algorithm of ``GSEA`` Desktop version.

 #.
 GSEAPY produce figures in pdf format by default, which are ready for publishing and easy to modifiy.